 The Geological Society is involved with education from primary level, through the keystages of the National Curriculum, to A-Levels.

-Schools Affiliate Scheme - at the GSL we can provide support to schools in the UK wishing to understand more about Earth Sciences and how to incorporate examples within the National Curriculum.
+The Geological Society provides support to schools in the UK wishing to understand more about Earth Sciences, and how to incorporate examples within the National Curriculum.

-Information on junior memberships - for over 16 year olds, find out about joining as a Junior Candidate Fellow or Candidate Fellow
+For over 16-year-olds, find out about joining as a Junior Candidate Fellow or Candidate Fellow